Repayment

 Options for Recent Defaulters

 Deferments, Graduated Payment plans and Forbearance are available to those persons who are experiencing difficulty making monthly loan payments.
+These plans once approved are reviewed on a quarterly or semi-annual basis.
 They are as follows:

-• Deferment allows persons who are not in default and who provide credible evidence of further study, economic hardship or unemployment will be allowed for a specified period to pay the interest only part of their monthly instalment.
+• Deferment allows borrowers who are not in default and who provide credible evidence of further study, economic hardship or unemployment to pay the interest only part of their monthly instalment for a specified period.
 Persons in arrears are not eligible for a deferment.

-• Graduated payment plans allow you to pay a lower monthly instalment for a specified period.
+• Graduated payment plans allows borrowers in arrears to pay a lower monthly instalment for a specified period.
 Subsequent incremental increases thereafter ensure the repayment of your loan within the payback period.
-These plans are review on a quarterly or semi-annual basis.

 In-house Arrears Procedure